sproaty/whyteboard/README.txt

 To run Whyteboard from source, here are the requirements:

-* Python - 2.5, 2.6, 2.7 (untested on other major versions; should work on 2.4)
+* Python - 2.5, 2.6 (untested on other versions)
-  Whyteboard does not work with Python 3
+  Note: Whyteboard does not work with Python 3

 http://www.python.org/download

-* wxPython - the latest version is -always- recommended (currently 2.8.11.0).
+* wxPython - 2.8.9.0 at minimum
+  Getting the latest version is recommended (currently 2.8.11.0).
-  You will want the unicode build. wxPython 2.8.9.0 needed at minimum
+  You will want the unicode build.
+  Untested on wxPython 2.9.x

 http://www.wxpython.org/download.php